Camellia Paul

 Biography

-Camellia Paul is a PhD student in the Department of Comparative and World Literature at the University of Illinois at Urbana-Champaign, where she studies theories of literature, translation, environmental and nature writing.
+Camellia Paul is a PhD student in Comparative and World Literature at the University of Illinois at Urbana-Champaign, where she studies environmental humanities, Multi-Species Studies, nature and science writing, and literary and translation theories.

 Research Interests

-Her areas of research and publication include Comparative Literature, environmental humanities, ecocriticism, animal studies, myth and folklore, and Translation Studies.
+Her areas of research and publication include environmental humanities, ecocriticism, Multi-Species Studies, nature and science writing, myth and folklore, Comparative Literature, and Translation Studies.

 • English, Bengali, Hindi (native and professional fluency)